Naz Reid: Fan reception

-Despite being the Timberwolves’ backup center, Reid has developed an unprecedented cult following in Minnesota.
-“His name is no longer just a name.
-It’s become a greeting among Wolves fans, something of a secret handshake,” writes the Minnesota Star Tribune.
+Despite serving as the Minnesota Timberwolves’ backup center, Naz Reid has developed a strong following among fans in Minnesota.
+The Minnesota Star Tribune has noted that his name has become widely used among Timberwolves supporters, describing it as a form of shared expression within the fan community.

 At a March 22, 2024 game, the Timberwolves gave away beach towels emblazoned with his name—they would later sell for more than $100 on eBay.
 During their 2024 playoff series against the Denver Nuggets, a tattoo artist in Roseville offered $20 tattoos of his name.
 Over 200 people took him up on it.
 Later that month, a local pizzeria went viral for their “Honk if you love Naz Reid” sign.
 A contestant on Jeopardy! even revealed she had named her cat after him (stylized as NAZ REID).
+At the 2024 Minnesota State Fair, crop artists including Tara Cantwell, Sarah Jerome, Maureen Sorensen, and Ike Whiting celebrated Naz Reid in seeds, grains, and plant material.